EmberSherpa/.com/contents/wip/crud-example-app-without-ember-data/index.md

 [h4]PhotosRoute[/h4]

 **PhotosRoute** shows a list of uploaded photos.
-This route is responsible for getting models from storage and returning them to the router to be bound to the controller.
+This route is responsible for getting models from storage and returning them to the router that is to be bound to the controller.

 ```javascript
 App.PhotosRoute = Ember.Route.extend({